Updated: Aug 4

 There’s no doubt about it – holding a sleeping puppy or purring kitten does something wonderful to us.
 We soften a bit and the weight of the world melts away for a few moments.
 Many of us have a unique connection with animals that we don’t share with people.
 As inconvenient as they can be at times, most pet owners wouldn’t give up their furry (or scaly) friend for anything.
-Research is starting to show one reason why that may be – pets do wonders for our mental health.
+Research is starting to show one reason why that may be – pets do wonders for our mental wellbeing.

 The effect animals have on our mental health is a topic that has been studied many times over, all with an overarching consensus – animals, particularly pets, can provide a positive effect on our mental health, unique to other forms of treatment.